codenotary/codenotary.io/pages/privacy-statement.md

 ## **3\.
 Data Usage**

-Your personal data, in as far as they are necessary for the establishment, contents or for changes to the contractual relations between you and vChain (tenant data), will only be used in order to process the concluded contracts, for instance, to allow the establishment of contacts with vChain.
-Furthermore, vChain will forward the data required for payment processing to the payment provider Paddle.com Market Ltd.
+Your personal data, in as far as they are necessary for the establishment, contents or for changes to the contractual relations between you and CodeNotary (tenant data), will only be used in order to process the concluded contracts, for instance, to allow the establishment of contacts with CodeNotary.
+Furthermore, CodeNotary will forward the data required for payment processing to the payment provider Paddle.com Market Ltd.

-In addition to this, your tenant data will be used by vChain for advertising and market research purposes and for demand-oriented design.
+In addition to this, your tenant data will be used by CodeNotary for advertising and market research purposes and for demand-oriented design.
 In as far as your consent is necessary in this respect, this will only take place if you have granted the required consent.

-Your personal data required in order to allow and to invoice the usage of features offered by vChain (usage data) will, to the extent necessary, be used to handle the concluded contracts.
+Your personal data required in order to allow and to invoice the usage of features offered by CodeNotary (usage data) will, to the extent necessary, be used to handle the concluded contracts.
 Such usage data in particular include your user identification, information on the beginning and end as well as the extent of usage, and information on the features you have used.
 We will use such usage data, possibly in an anonymized form, for advertising and market research purposes, and for the improvement of the user experience of our offers, as well for the compilation of pseudonym user profiles.
 You may object to the compilation of pseudonym user profiles.

 ## **4\.
 Cookies Policy**

 Last updated: March 5, 2019

-vChain, Inc. ("us", "we", or "our") uses cookies on the [https://www.vchain.us][1] and [https://codenotary.io][2] websites (the "Service").
+CodeNotary, Inc. ("us", "we", or "our") uses cookies on the [https://www.vchain.us][1] and [https://codenotary.io][2] websites (the "Service").
 By using the Service, you consent to the use of cookies.

 Our Cookies Policy explains what cookies are, how we use cookies, how third-parties we may partner with may use cookies on the Service, your choices regarding cookies and further information about cookies.